top of page

 • Alien Income Tax Return or 1040-NR (if noncitizen)

-Although there may be additional documentation needed for noncitizens, remember that your landlord cannot refuse to rent to you due to citizenship status.
+While there may be additional documentation needed for noncitizens, remember that your landlord cannot refuse to rent to you due to your citizenship status.

 What About ICE?

-Your landlord can not threaten to report you to ICE to make you leave or prevent you from requesting repairs.
-If they do call, Eviction Right to Counsel immediately or or file a complaint with the HUD Office of Fair Housing and Equal Opportunity at hud.gov/fairhousing.
+Our landlord cannot threaten to report us to ICE to make us leave or prevent us from requesting repairs.
+If they do, we should contact Eviction Right to Counsel immediately or file a complaint with the HUD Office of Fair Housing and Equal Opportunity at hud.gov/fairhousing.

 If You or Someone You Know is Facing Housing Discrimination, Call:

-Visit amactn.org/ertc to access free resources in 8 different languages, including Arabic, Kurdish, Somali, and Spanish.
+Visit amactn.org/ertc to access free resources in eight different languages, including Arabic, Kurdish, Somali, and Spanish.

-Whether you’re looking for help or navigating rent support programs like the ERTC, AMAC is here to support you and your family.
+Whether we’re looking for help or navigating rent support programs like the ERTC, AMAC is here to support us and our families.
 Knowledge is power—know your rights, protect your home.
 No one should have to choose between safety and stability.

 Citizenship Status, ICE, and Housing